edgeai-neptune/neptune/docs/proposals/incremental-learning.md

 |-------------------------------     |---------------------------------------------- |
 |Incremental-learning-job Reported State Updated    |  The controller appends the reported status of the job by LC in the cloud. |

-### Details of api between GC(cloud) and LC(edge)
+### Details of api between GM(cloud) and LC(edge)
-1. GC(downstream controller) syncs the job info to LC:
+1. GM(downstream controller) syncs the job info to LC:
     ```go
     // POST <namespace>/incrementallearningjobs/<job-name>
     // body same to the job crd of k8s api, omitted here.
     ```

-1. LC uploads the job status which reported by the worker to GC(upstream controller):
+1. LC uploads the job status which reported by the worker to GM(upstream controller):
     ```go
     // POST <namespace>/incrementallearningjobs/<job-name>/status

     // WorkerMessage defines the message from that the training worker.
-It will send to GC.
+It will send to GM.
     type WorkerMessage struct {
         Phase  string        `json:"phase"`
         Status string        `json:"status"`